jaglinux/evm/README.md

 All the materials in the repository are made by [w1nt3r.eth](https://twitter.com/w1nt3r_eth).
 The repository is part of the "EVM From Scratch" course (release date TBD).

 ## Comment by jaglinux : Implementation inspired by https://github.com/karmacoma-eth/smol-evm

+./python/evm.py 11 <br>
+This command will run 11 test cases instead of running all test cases. <br>